sabashv/sabashv.github.io/_pages/about.md

 ---

 I am a Master’s student in Data Science and Artificial Intelligence at Institut Polytechnique de Paris.

-Currently, I am a research intern at Inria under the supervision of [Prof. Ioana Manolescu](https://pages.saclay.inria.fr/ioana.manolescu/), where I work on information retrieval and summarization from graph data lakes.

 I received my B.Sc. in Computer Engineering from the University of Tehran in 2024.
 During my undergraduate studies, I focused on machine learning research.
 I completed a research internship at EPFL with [Prof. Karl Aberer](https://www.epfl.ch/labs/lsir/prof-karl-aberer/), working on improving the generalization of large language models for low-resource languages.
 I also collaborated with [Prof. Soroush Vosoughi](https://web.cs.dartmouth.edu/people/soroush-vosoughi) at Dartmouth College, where we developed a graph neural network model for predicting genome architecture.